nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 Does it do what you expect it to do?
 Inspect the output and try to identify the group of four lines for each read.

-> Hint: make sure that you have changed the `BASEDIR` path to your own
-> base directory.

 <br>

 ``` bash
 SAMPLELIST=$BASEDIR/sample_lists/fastq_list.txt # Path to the sample list.
 RAWFASTQSUFFIX1=_1.fastq.gz # Suffix to raw fastq files.
 Use forward reads with paired-end data.